Portland Beavers Ballpark: Location

 and Vancouver mayor Tim Leavitt indicated interest in bringing the team to his city.
 None of these proposals gained enough momentum to proceed to the planning stage.

 Abandonment of project

 Unable to find either a suitable site, public support, or a source of funding, and with time running out before the start of the next season, Paulson sold the Beavers in October 2010.
 The new owners, the San Diego Padres, found a home for the team, renamed to the Tucson Padres, in Tucson, Arizona until the 2013 season, when it was planned that they would move to a new stadium in Escondido, California, a San Diego suburb.
 After those stadium plans were placed on indefinite hold, the team remained in Tucson for the 2013 season and moved to El Paso as the El Paso Chihuahuas for the 2014 season.

+The Portland area was without minor league baseball in 2011 and 2012.
+After the 2012 season, the NWL Yakima Bears relocated to a new 4,500-seat stadium in the northwest suburb of Hillsboro and became the Hillsboro Hops.